NCBI-Hackathons/Cancer_Epitopes_CSHL/doc/Docker.md

 Well done - you ran alexcoppes BWA docker image.
 You can run bwa with this command:

      docker run alexcoppe/bwa -help

+### List all running docker containers

+Open a different terminal session, then type:

+       docker ps

 ### How to make your own Docker instance